imajaytyagi/SparkTwitterStreaming/README.md

 Install the following libraries: matplotlib, seaborn and pandas in your system.

 ### Help in Setup
-Try to follow these screenshots --> https://drive.google.com/drive/folders/1XV1yizDbxegtSiPBGpEf9Zwu5H41iQAb?usp=sharing
+Try to follow these screenshots to setup the spark environment in Virtual Machine --> https://drive.google.com/drive/folders/1XV1yizDbxegtSiPBGpEf9Zwu5H41iQAb?usp=sharing